-2. Writing
+3. Writing

 The girls will learn these skills both through listening to others reading and being encouraged to begin to read and write themselves.
 In order to foster their enthusiasm for literature, girls will be introduced to a wide range of reading materials including non-fiction texts, fiction books and poems.
-Our core schemes for Literacy are Read Write Inc. and Oxford Reading Tree.
+Our core schemes for literacy are Read Write Inc. and Oxford Reading Tree.

 In order to foster a love of writing, the girls are given the opportunity to write every day.
 Independent writing is encouraged at all times, starting with mark making activities leading to words and sentences.
 They will use their phonic knowledge to write simple words and, throughout the year, will start to write more of the irregular common words as they become more familiar with them.
-In addition to this, handwriting is taught weekly.
-Through these sessions girls are encouraged to develop correct letter shapes as well as good pencil grip.
+Handwriting is taught through these sessions and the girls are encouraged to develop correct letter shapes as well as good pencil grip.

-At least once a week, your daughter will read on a 1:1 basis with an adult, using their growing phonic knowledge to decode regular words and read them aloud accurately with increased fluency.
+At least once a week, your daughter will read on a one-to-one basis with an adult, using their growing phonic knowledge to decode regular words and read them aloud accurately with increased fluency.
 Your daughter will be provided with a reading folder and a comment book that travels between home and School in order for you to be kept up to date with her progress in reading.
 The reading level that your daughter is placed on will be continually assessed.
-As they progress through the reading scheme they will encounter more common irregular words and be able to read and understand simple sentences.
-Discussion of the story and targeted questioning is also very important as it will help to develop a deeper understanding of the text.
+As they progress through the reading scheme, they will encounter more common irregular words and be able to read and understand simple sentences.
+Discussion of the story important as it will help to develop a deeper understanding of the text.
 The girls are constantly being exposed to new vocabulary and encouraged to use this when explaining experiences and events that occur both in what they have read and their own lives.
 In addition to this, girls will be given a login for Bug Club which is an online reading tool that encourages reading for pleasure whilst also supplementing reading comprehension at home.

-The girls will follow the Read Write Inc. Phonics programme which is taught discretely on a regular basis throughout the week.
-This teaches: phonics, reading, writing, comprehension, spoken English, spelling, grammar and handwriting.
-During these sessions girls will read aloud with a partner, discuss details about the text and begin to demonstrate an understanding of what has been read through talking to others.
+The girls will follow the Read Write Inc. Phonics programme which is taught discretely daily throughout the week.
+This teaches phonics, reading, writing, comprehension, spoken English, spelling, grammar and handwriting.
+During these sessions, girls will read aloud with a partner, discuss details about the text and begin demonstrate an understanding of what has been read through talking to others.